JONSASSE/432-2018/slides/class20/README.md

 ## Announcements

 1. There are **substantial** changes in the schedule of remaining deliverables:
-    - Homework 6 will now be due at 1 PM on **Friday** 2018-04-13, rather than on 2018-04-06.
+    - [Homework 6](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw6) will now be due at 1 PM on **Friday** 2018-04-13, rather than on 2018-04-06.
-        - Note that I also adjusted the wording of Question 5 in that Assignment on 2018-03-28.
+        - Note that I also adjusted the wording of Question 5 in Homework 6 rather substantially on 2018-03-28.
-    - Homework 7 will now be due at 5 PM on **Tuesday** 2018-04-26, rather than on 2018-04-13.
+    - [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7) will now be due at 5 PM on **Tuesday** 2018-04-26, rather than on 2018-04-13.
-    - Quiz 2 will now be made available at the end of our final class, on 2018-04-26, and will be due on Tuesday 2018-05-01 at Noon.
+    - [Quiz 2](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) will now be made available at the end of our final class, on 2018-04-26, and will be due on Tuesday 2018-05-01 at Noon.
-    - The Project 2 deadlines are unaffected, and remain:
+    - The [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) deadlines are unaffected, and remain:
         1. 2018-04-17 5 PM Project 2 Registration and Scheduling Form due
         2. Three Hours Before Your Presentation: Project 2 Portfolio for Presentation due
         3. Portfolio Presentation will be on 2018-05-03, 2018-05-07 or 2018-05-08.